 Welcome to your weekly dose of pop world musings.
-Covering all things pop culture, this week Pop Shots is hitting you with thoughts on everything from Sheryl Crow’s new audience, to an unexpected houseguest for Drake, to Justin Timberlake altering the law of the land, and since this is Pop Shots you know everything is seasoned with a little bit of attitude.
+Covering all things pop culture, this week Pop Shots is hitting you with thoughts on everything from Katy Perry’s desire for a truce in her war with Taylor Swift, to Gene Simmons attempting to tell the world he owns the rights to a hand gesture, to Polish pop star Margaret’s new video game inspired music video, and since this is Pop Shots you know everything is seasoned with a little bit of attitude.

 And with that, my time is up for the week, but I'll be back next week with more shots on all things pop.